H4HWV2011/msjarvis-public-docs/thesis/18-limits-and-evaluation-of-metaphor.md

 > **Figure 18.1.** Biological metaphors mapped to actual implementation: the left column shows neurobiological concepts used as organizing principles; the right column shows the concrete services, databases, and code that implement those principles.
 PostgreSQL `msjarvisgis` at port 5432 serves as the grounding memory substrate.

 ---

-# 18. Limits and Evaluation of the Biological Framing

 This chapter examines how far the biological framing can be carried as a design tool, where it stops being informative, and how the resulting architecture can be evaluated in practice.
 The aim is to separate useful structuring metaphors from unwarranted claims and to propose concrete methods for studying the behavior of the implemented system under realistic workloads.
 More broadly, it sits within critical discussions of metaphor and explanation in AI and cognitive science, including Marcus's critique of deep learning and Lake et al.'s analysis of "machines that learn and think like people."